This is the account of John Ward McKain (1816-1863) who lived at The Halfway, now Glenside, and managed The Halfway House premises from 1849-1853.

 John Ward McKain and The Halfway

 John Ward McKain (1816-1863) was born in Cheadle, Staffordshire on 14 March 1816 and was the 5th child of Douglas Mary and Daniel McKaine.
 In April 1841 at the age of 25 he arrived in Wellington with his mother, sister and three brothers on the ship Olympus.
 John and his brother James built a cottage for their mother "with a full harbour view", then several more on the Te Aro flats which she rented to new immigrants.
-The same year John married 19 year old Harriett Maynard b1822.
+The same year John married 19 year old Harriett Maynard b1822 in Wellington.
 Their family is:

 Twins James and John b1847